mani-km/Softwarecarpentary/README.md

 # Softwarecarpentary
-The workshop organised by GSLS, learning git, github, gitbash shell It contains nice software but need time to learn for performaning data analysis.
+The workshop organised by GSLS, learning git, github, gitbash shell It contains great and multi-use software but need time to learn for performaning data analysis.

 ## Usage of software
 Description